 Each child we see gets personalized attention.
 When children are in the hospital, we work closely with their other providers.
 We also work closely with parents and caregivers.
 We take the time to understand each child’s condition and their specific needs.

 Based on what we learn, we form a treatment plan.
 Your child’s care team considers factors such as the type of pain, the child’s age and what we feel will be most helpful.
 Your input will be vital.
 If what we try first doesn’t work, we’ll continue with other options until we find something that does.
-When necessary, we continue treatment through our outpatient clinic.

 Patient support and services